statamic/docs/content/collections/docs/computed-values.md

 ### On Entry Instances

-Or maybe you wish to return a dynamic `shares` count on entries within your `articles` collection using 3rd party social media API:
+Or maybe you wish to return a `shares` count on entries within your `articles` collection using 3rd party social media API:

 ```php
 use Statamic\Facades\Collection;